palantir/osdk-ts/etc/client.api.report.api.md

     aggregate: <AO extends AggregateOpts<Q>>(req: AggregateOptsThatErrorsAndDisallowsOrderingWithMultipleGroupBy<Q, AO>) => Promise<AggregationsResults<Q, AO>>;
     fetchOne: Q extends ObjectTypeDefinition<any> ? <L extends ObjectOrInterfacePropertyKeysFrom2<Q>, R extends boolean, S extends false | "throw" = NullabilityAdherenceDefault>(primaryKey: PropertyValueClientToWire[Q["primaryKeyType"]], options?: SelectArg<Q, L, R, S>) => Promise<SingleOsdkResult<Q, L, R, S>> : never;
     fetchOneWithErrors: Q extends ObjectTypeDefinition<any> ? <L extends ObjectOrInterfacePropertyKeysFrom2<Q>, R extends boolean, S extends false | "throw" = NullabilityAdherenceDefault>(primaryKey: PropertyValueClientToWire[Q["primaryKeyType"]], options?: SelectArg<Q, L, R, S>) => Promise<Result<SingleOsdkResult<Q, L, R, S>>> : never;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     intersect: (...objectSets: ReadonlyArray<ObjectSet<Q>>) => ObjectSet<Q>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     pivotTo: <L extends LinkNames<Q>>(type: L) => ObjectSet<LinkedType<Q, L>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     subtract: (...objectSets: ReadonlyArray<ObjectSet<Q>>) => ObjectSet<Q>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     union: (...objectSets: ReadonlyArray<ObjectSet<Q>>) => ObjectSet<Q>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"